Photo Gallery: Spa-Like Bathrooms

 Floor-to-ceiling tile enhances the spa feel of this bathroom.
 Sleek hardware complements the clean angles in the shower and tub area.
 A thin wall divider separates the shower from the bath without sacrificing style.

-Homeowner Anna Grzesiowski wanted to incorporate classic elements like dark cabinets and a clawfoot tub in her bathroom renovation.
+Anna Grzesiowski of Toronto was a runner-up in our 2009 Design Contest.
+She wanted to incorporate classic elements like dark cabinets and a clawfoot tub in her bathroom renovation.
 “I always like to mix old and new, like luxurious fabrics, art and ornate details with modern touches like a sleek countertop,” she says.

 “I approach decorating a bathroom as I do any other room,” says Los Angeles-based designer Mary McDonald.
 “And the lady’s principal bath in this hacienda estate is an extension of the boudoir in every way.”
 The sofa makes the bathroom feel like a luxurious spa, while the “Gloria Swanson-goes-to-Rajastan” mirror, antique Chinese vases and Lefroy Brooks handset on the tub create a global feel.